pombredanne/rpi-installer/BUILD.md

  ...
 ~~~

-Finally, all `.deb` files corresponding to the required packages are downloaded into the `packages` directory.
+Finally, all `.deb` files (found in `Packages`) matching the required packages are downloaded into the `packages` directory.
 As usual, their SHA256 checksums are also verified.

 build.sh
 ---------